 What information do we collect from you?

-We will collect and process the following data about you:
+We will collect and process the following personal information about you:

 - Information you give us.
-This is information about you that you give us by providing information through our site, interactive services (such as Predict, Follow My Parcel or Your DPD app) or by corresponding with us by phone, email or otherwise.
-The information you give us may include individual and business contact information (such as name, company name, physical address, email address, and telephone number); Consignee information such as your name, address, contact details, safe place (location), location details within the YourDPD App (if approved by the data subject (YOU)) and payment details and if you choose the option ?More Time Needed', personal information categories such as Disabled, Visually Impaired, Elderly, Hard of Hearing and Pregnant which you are able to select to enable our driver to give you more time to get to the door.
-If you are a Consignee (recipient of a parcel) some of the above are used in conjunction with data we collect from our customers to provide the services to you.
+This is information about you that you give us by providing information through our websites, interactive services (such as Predict, Follow My Parcel, MyDPD or Your DPD app) or by corresponding with us by phone, email or otherwise.
+The information you give us may include individual and business contact information (such as name, company name, physical address, email address, and telephone number); Consignee information such as your name, address, contact details, safe place (location), location details within the YourDPD App (if approved by the data subject (YOU)), payment details and if you choose the option ?More Time Needed', personal information categories such as Disabled, Visually Impaired, Elderly, Hard of Hearing and Pregnant which you are able to select to enable our driver to give you more time to get to the door.
+If you are a Consignee (recipient of a parcel) some of the above are used in conjunction with data we collect from our Customers to provide the services to you.
 If you are an employee of one of our Customers, the data is used in conjunction with any services you have requested from us, i.e. complaints, queries, sales support,etc.

 - technical information, such as the Internet protocol (IP) address used to connect your device to the Internet, whereabouts you connected to our service, your internet service provider (ISP), and what type of device you are using to access our service;

 - Please note that our websites are not intended for children and we do not knowingly collect personal information relating to children.